bybatkhuu/rest.fastapi-orm-template/docs/README.md

 # Introduction

-This is a template repo for FastAPI web service projects.
+This is a template repository for FastAPI with ORM (SQLAlchemy) projects.

 ## ✨ Features